-The conduct of the University's affairs during the year is governed by an Instrument and Articles of Government, approved by the Privy Council in 2013.
+The conduct of the University's affairs during the year is governed by an Instrument and Articles of Government, approved by the Privy Council in 2013 and revised in 2019.
 The University is a UK charitable company limited by guarantee (Charity No. 1110346).